 So, when I meet with a patient for the first time, I take the time to really get to know them — their background, beliefs about life, and style of living.
 Then I use that information to develop a personalized weight loss plan that is designed to play to their unique, individual strengths.
-This is the difference between seeing a fully trained mental health professional, and seeing someone who may have only taken a weekend workshop.
+This is the difference between seeing a credentialed mental health professional, and seeing someone who may have only taken a weekend workshop.

 Of course, motivation only gets results if you’re taking the right kinds of actions.

 Most therapists who offer weight loss counseling services are trained to provide psychotherapy, but have no specialized knowledge of how the body works.
 So… they’ll go to all the trouble of psychotherapizing you only to have you… eat less and exercise more.
 An approach that has roundly failed to produce lasting results, despite hundreds of researchers actively trying to prove that it works since the 1970s.
 So it’s really important to find a qualified mental health professional who also has special training in mind-body medicine.